git-obsolescence/poc/README.md

 commit message.
 They are harmless except that they could be confusing if they end up getting merged into a public repository where most contributors aren't aware of what they are for.

+### More permanent alternative

+The shell command above works if you want to just try out the code on a repository without permanently turning on obsolescence.
+If you want to more permanently convert your local repository, you can run the `setup-repo` script from this project with your current working directory set to somewhere inside the repo.

+When you do this, you also need to symlink the `bin/git` script from this repository to a directory that comes before where your shell would normally find the git command.
+For example, say that you have `~/bin` at the front of your path.
+You can run something like this where `$THIS_REPOSITORY` is the path to where you've cloned this repo.

+    $ cd ~/bin && ln -sf $THIS_REPOSITORY/bin/git .

+It is important that a symlink is used rather than just a copy of the script.